openHPI/m.e.i.n.e.l/docs/index.md

 3. [install Bower & Polymer](https://www.polymer-project.org/1.0/docs/tools/polymer-cli)
 4. perform `bower install` to install the dependencies
 5. do `polymer serve`
-6. head to `localhost:8080/components/barchart-basic/` in your browser & you are done! :blush:
+6. head to `localhost:8080/components/m.e.i.n.e.l.-viz/` in your browser & you are done! :blush:

 ## Creating custom components

 1. copy an existing diagram's main file (i.e. `barchart-basic.html` for the barchart)
 2. copy the corresponding demo file in `demo/` (i.e. `demo/barchart_basic_demo.html`)
 3. rename both to a name of choice (keep in mind that Polymer components need to have a dash in the name)
-4. make the following changes to the main file you just copied:
+4. make the following changes to the main file you just copied from `src/`:
   - [ ] change the title in the first comment and also its description
   - [ ] change the `@demo` reference to the new file you copied in `demo/`
   - [ ] change the `<dom-module id=""`